pcuci/gitimd/README.md

 # gitimd - Get Teamed Up.
 Team-making engine.
-Teams can do work without competing in contests.
+Teams can join competitions or work without competing in contests
-Teams can join competitions too.

-steps:

-1. Create a teaming-up idea as a topic, a subject-matter interest: it could be a raw or vague sense of an idea.
+1. Create a teaming-up idea as a topic, a subject-matter interest: it could be a vague sense of an idea.
 2. People interact with the idea while they become part of a proto-team.
-3. We coalesce into a functioning team, where we agree on our focus and then we work with focus.
-Some people remain in the background, so they become the entourage and NOT the performing team.
+3. We coalesce into a functioning team, where we agree on our work focus and then we begin working with focus.
+Some people remain in the background, so they become the entourage (an outer layer) and NOT the performing team.
 4. Add a deadline (for a competition or a mutually agreed race against the clock.)
 5. We may progress through these team state stages swiftly or slowly organically.
 6. When people have a non-core role or aren't in the team: they go into the ecosystem surrounding the team.
 "It takes a village to raise a project."